Code-Institute-Submissions/1-milestone-project/README.md

 ## Technologies
 HTML

 CSS

 Bootstrap (4.3.1)

 ## Features
+This site uses the navbar feature from Bootstrap with an extra Navbar toggler function so navbar collapses in small screens.
+Another features which are used in this website comming also from Bootstrap and those are modal components which were used to add an extra information (in ABOUT section) and add options to reserve a ticket for event (in EVENT section).

 ## Features Left to Implement
 In the future, I would like to add e-commerse function so comming visitors can potentialy buy my art on my web so they do not have to be linked to other websites.
 Furthermore I want to also add more of my artworks to Portfolio section.

 ## Testing

+## Deployment
+This site is hosted using GitHub pages, deployed directly from the master branch.
+The deployed site will update automatically upon new commits to the master branch.

+## Credits
+### Content
+All content in all sections on this website were written by me.

+### Media
+All photos were taken by me from my original artworks, with the exception of the one photo which was taken fron Pexels.
+A blue filter to carousel photos was applied to preserve the blue-yellow theme.

+### Acknowledgements
+The navbar toggler function was showed through this tutorial but I used it from [here](https://getbootstrap.com/docs/4.0/components/modal/#events).
+The idea of using modals also comming from code-institute tutorials but found [here](https://getbootstrap.com/docs/4.0/components/modal/#events).
+All used commponents were after styled according to needs of the website.

+The media query fordth was taken from this site.

+This is for educational use.